Breakfast just got better with these 5-ingredient Blackberry Sage Breakfast Sausage Patties. No fillers and no preservatives – just flavor.

 Really, the name – Blackberry Sage Breakfast Sausage – pretty much says it all.
 There are no fillers, no preservatives and no added sugars in these babies.
 Just a little thyme, garlic and salt and pepper to round out the recipe.
 They’re about as clean and pared down as you can get for a breakfast sausage and still deliver great flavor and convenience.
 When it comes to ingredient lists, we think less is always more.

-Blackberries seem to the be redheaded step-child of the berry world for some reason.
-It seems as though strawberries, blueberries and raspberries get most of the attention and more real estate in the produce section.
-Which, frankly, is mind-blowing.
-Blackberries are sooooooo good and we think they deserve more love so that’s why we’re featuring them is these 5-ingredient breakfast sausage patties.
+Is it just us or does it sometimes seem as though strawberries, blueberries and raspberries get most of the attention and more real estate in the produce section?
+Why is that?!
+Blackberries are sooooooo good and we believe that they deserve more love so that’s why we’re featuring them is these 5-ingredient breakfast sausage patties.
 We also love them for their health benefits and here’s why:

 Bioflavonoids are plant pigments that are largely responsible for the color of many fruits and plants.
 These compounds enhance the antioxidant effect of vitamin C, protect against cellular oxidation and free radical damage and prevent the formation of oxidized cholesterol which decreases the risk for cardiovascular disease and cancer.